Do You Face Weapons Charges?

 We Cover All Aspects Of Your Case

-Another case in which a weapons crime might be charged is if a person who is not permitted to own or carry a gun is caught with one.
-Sometimes this might come up in a traffic stop or some other activity that is unrelated to a criminal case or investigation.
+Another case in which a weapons possession or use might be charged is if a person who is not permitted to own or carry a gun is caught with one.
+Sometimes this might come up in a traffic stop or some other police activity.
 Someone who has been convicted of felonies or certain misdemeanors might be legally prohibited from having a gun, so even something as straightforward as a traffic stop might turn into a felony gun possession case.

 Someone on parole or on probation who is caught with a weapon is at risk of having the parole or probation revoked and being sent back to prison for the duration of his or her sentence.
 Being charged with illegal possession of a firearm could make the difference between regaining your liberty and serving a longer sentence.